If you’re happy with what you’re being offered, that’s great. Go ahead and accept it.

 If you’re taking the strict legal approach, consider why your employer should pay you more?
 What will you do if they don’t pay you more?

-In a settlement agreement, you’re giving up your rights to bring any kind of claim against your employer.
+In a settlement agreement, you’re giving up your right to bring any kind of claim against your employer.
 So what is the value of those rights?
+Has your employer breached employment law in a way that would entitle you to bring a claim?
 How likely is it that a claim would succeed?
 And how much money would you get if you were successful?